-First, the '441 patent cites numerous abstracts on its face.
+The '441 patent cites numerous abstracts on its face.
 See Ex.
 1001, (56) References Cited.
-In addition, in a declaration submitted during prosecution, the inventor relied on an abstract to overcome prior-art rejections.
+In fact, in a declaration submitted during prosecution, the inventor relied on an abstract to overcome prior-art rejections.
 See Ex.
-1011, Vol. 2, 54.
+1004, 321.
+We also find persuasive the testimony of Dr. Earhart that